Dark mode switch icon Light mode switch icon

 For the last 15 years, GPUs have answered the issues from the death of Dennard Scaling and Moore’s law.
 GPUs work on massively parallel SIMD workloads.
 GPUs don’t particularly care about the speed of a single thread, only the total compute throughput in GB/sec.

 However, GPUs won’t be able to keep scaling.
-Moore’s law style growth in GPUs, where costs per compute are decreasing exponentially, will likely die somewhere in the late 2020s~early 2030s.
-Tim Dettmers explains it:
+Moore’s law style growth in GPUs, where costs per compute are decreasing exponentially, will likely die somewhere in the late 2020s.
+Tim Dettmers explains it best:

 In the past it was possible to shrink the size of transistors to improve speed of a processor.
 This is coming to an end now.